QU35TMJ/DevOps_CloudEngineer_StegHub/MERN-STACK/README.md

 - In Postman Web, create a new request by clicking "**Send an API Request**".

 - Input the endpoint you want to test in the URL field.
-(A)

 - Set the method by clicking on the dropdown.
-(B)

 - set the body if necessary.
-(C)
 To set the body, click on the body tab below the URL field >> Select raw >> add the task in json format.
 For example:

 ```sh